henrypoydar/lighthouse-pm/README.markdown

 	Component Foo - add print CSS styles
 	Compenent Bar - spec models

 3.)
 Open tickets have estimated times, closed tickets have both estimated and actual times in days or fractions of days.
+These values should be stored in the ticket title in format of EST:Xd for estimated times and ACT:Xd for actual times.
 For example:

 	Component Foo - complete the Bar functionality per the FooBar story EST:4d ACT:5.5d

+Only actual times for closed tickets will be aggregated.

 ### Requirements